-This commercial core should be developed as a distinctive Objective 1:

-shopping and business area emphasizing it as an attractive
+Objective 1: This commercial core should be developed as a distinctive shopping and business area emphasizing it as an attractive meeting place.

-meeting place.

 Guideline 1: Plan for festivals, special events, celebrations, and a variety of community activities on Main Street which will produce a vibrant healthy community centerpiece.
 Working with UDOT, Midway should plan to occasionally close a section of Main Street for special events.
+Traffic could be redirected from along with the existing historic buildings, to create a lively and comfortable district.

-Traffic could be redirected from Main Street and 200 West to other roads such as 100 West and 100 North.
+Main Street and 200 West to other roads such as 100 West and 100 North.